 The Contest Administrators will send you the link to an online score sheet.
 One score sheet needs to be completed for each entry you judge.

 Each entry will be scored individually on a scale of 1 (poor) to 10 (excellent).
 Although the romance theme must be central to the work, further ratings are requested around trope interpretation, plot, conflict, characterization and writing craft.
 Judges will also be required to provide some personal feedback with overall comments.

 If any entries are not deemed to have the love story as the central focus or an ending that is emotionally satisfying and optimistic they will be disqualified from the contest.

 Each entry will be read by at least three judges.
-The scores will be added together, then divided by the maximum number of judges who scored all entries (eg a minimum of three) for an average.
+The scores will be added together, then divided by the number of judges who scored the entries (eg a minimum of three) for an average.
 The entry with the highest average score will be the winner.